rahtr/ow-karate/README.md

 # openwhisk
-This repository contains all the Test Cases needed to do various forms of automated test on the BR/OW environments.
+This repository contains all the Test Cases needed to do various forms of automated test on the OW environments.
 It is based of karate (https://github.com/intuit/karate) framework.

 ### Structure